These intertwined stories paint the distinctive history of October 18th.

 12/15

-12. On October 18, 1974, which NBA player achieved the first quadruple-double with 22 points, 14 rebounds, 13 assists, and 12 blocks?
+October 18, 1974 Which NBA player achieved the first quadruple-double with 22 points, 14 rebounds, 13 assists, and 12 blocks?

 13/15

-[D] William Lipscomb | William N. Lipscomb Jr. was awarded the Nobel Prize in Chemistry in 1976 for his groundbreaking studies on the structure of boranes, which shed light on problems of chemical bonding.
+[D] William Lipscomb | This chemist earned the Nobel Prize for his groundbreaking work on the structure of boranes, contributing to a deeper understanding of molecular chemistry.

 14/15